 University Foundation Programme - is designed specifically for international applicants who normally have already completed their High School education.
 It is delivered over one academic year and provides students with the necessary English and academic knowledge and skills to succeed in undergraduate study at a UK university.
 All students will study three minor modules in Mathematics, IT and Communication Skills, followed by three major modules chosen for their relevance to the individual student's intended degree course.
-The Major modules are: Business Studies, Economics, Quantative Methods, Further Mathematics, Biology, Chemistry, Physics, Psychology and Politics.
+The Major modules are: Art, Business Studies, Economics, Quantitative Methods, Further Mathematics, Biology, Chemistry, Media, Physics, Psychology and Politics.

 Medical Foundation Programme- is a course which follows the same structure as the University Foundation Programme but is specifically for students who wish to study medicine at University that accepts international pathway applications.
 Students will study three minor modules in Mathematics, IT and Communications skills, followed by major modules in Biology, Chemistry and either Psychology or Quantitative Methods.
-In addition they will study an additional module in Medical Sciences.
+In addition, they will study an additional module in Medical Sciences.

-ELT (English Language Teaching) Programmes - A number of ELT programmes are delivered by the college.
-Unless otherwise specified, these courses are for students aged 16-19 and there is rolling recruitment, with new students able to join most Mondays throughout the year (please see Appendix 1)
+ELT (English Language Teaching) Programmes - Junior closed-group courses and a Junior Summer School programme are delivered by the college.
+Unless otherwise specified, these courses are for students aged 12-19 (please see Appendix 1)